 ARTH2258 Twentieth Century Art

 Summer travel and summer courses are recommended for enrichment.
 Consult the department advisor.

 The minor in Art History provides the student with an introduction to the art of the Western world.
-In addition to the two introductory courses, ARTH1101 and ARTH1102, the student will have a choice of two 2000-level courses and at least two 3000-level courses, for a total of four upper-level courses covering specific art-historical periods.
+In addition to the two introductory courses, ARTH1101 and ARTH1102, the student will have a choice of no more than two 2000-level courses and at least two 3000-level courses, for a total of four upper-level courses covering specific art-historical periods.
 In these courses, the student will be exposed to the methods of the discipline and will complete a research paper.